kixelated/moq-rs/README.md

 -   **moq-relay**: Accepting content from publishers and serves it to any subscribers.
 -   **moq-pub**: Publishes fMP4 broadcasts.
 -   **moq-transfork**: An implementation of the underlying MoQ protocol.
--   **moq-dir**: Aggregates announcements, used to discover broadcasts.
 -   **moq-clock**: A dumb clock client/server just to prove MoQ is more than media.

 There's currently no way to view media with this repo; you'll need to use [moq-js](https://github.com/kixelated/moq-js) for that.